MixaDoDs/dotfiles/README.md

 ____
 Maybe need install PlugInstall, when u done, just enter in "init.vim", just type `:PlugInstall` and wait!

-# How i use this on another distro?
+# Can i use this on another distro?

 yep, any arch distro support this dotfiles, btw, this files, working with this dotfiles some good (https://github.com/end-4/dots-hyprland)